Internet Bias and the Dream of the Fisherman’s Wife

 I’m no romantic or Luddite.
 I am not decrying this wonderful and fruitful thing that is the Internet.
-I am only saying that if you have a pre-Internet self that you feel is worth adding to what is assumed by many to in fact be “the entirety of information known to man” you will probably have to put it there yourself lest your story either be crafted carelessly by others who do not truly know it, or come to terms with its being forgotten and ignored, not even to live on as a Wikipedia footnote … (my translation has recently been removed due to a lack of citation apparently).
-My pre-Internet labor is all, it seems, just so much superfluous historical detritus.
+I am only saying that if you have a pre-Internet self that you feel is worth adding to what is assumed by many to in fact be “the entirety of information known to man” you will probably have to put it there yourself lest your story either be crafted carelessly by others who do not truly know it, or come to terms with its being forgotten and ignored, not even to live on as a Wikipedia footnote … (my translation was on and off the Wikipedia page, but now appears with proper citation).
+Most of my pre-Internet labor is, it seems, just so much superfluous historical detritus.

 The Internet is the great connector but only of what it has in it.
 So put yours in or be damned by it to silence.